EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_01/Lecture_1.1.md

 # Introduction and structure of the course

 This course is made up of 9 lectures and 9 hands-on exercises.
-Each of the lectures are made up of four related mini-lectures.
 Whilst the lectures will give you a background to energy modelling, you will also learn how to practically build a case study using the MUSE model.

 To build up a good understanding of MUSE, you will be required to understand why we use energy systems modelling and the main features that make up a good energy systems model.
 You will learn of the trade-offs between different decisions, such as increasing data granularity versus overall model run time.